bug400/lifutils/INSTALL.md

 LINUX:

 The releases section provides installers (.deb files) for Debian Linux and compatible distributions.
-See the release comments, which Debian version is currently supported.
+See the release comments which Debian version is currently supported.
 To install the .deb file, issue the following command as root in the directory containing the installer file:

      apt install ./lifutils_X.Y.Z_<architecture>.deb